PTR™ Blanket is on sale now! Use code SPREADTHEWORD for $2,000 discount.

 Bulbs of the Heel

 The bulbs of the heel work in harmony with the hoof wall to absorb shocks.
-These structures are flexible, allowing them to move independently to support the horse on uneven ground.
+These structures are flexible, allowing them to move on their own to support the horse on uneven ground.
 This flexibility is crucial for maintaining balance and preventing injuries.
-Gladiator Equine’s heel balms and creams enhance the flexibility and resilience of the heel bulbs, reducing the risk of injury.
+Gladiator Equine’s PTR™ Bell Boots enhance the flexibility and resilience of the heel bulbs, reducing the risk of injury.

 The White Line

-By understanding these external structures and utilizing Gladiator Equine’s range of hoof care products, you can better care for your horse’s hooves, ensuring they remain strong and resilient.
-At Gladiator Equine, we are committed to supporting hoof health, helping your horse perform at its best.
+Understanding these external structures and utilizing Gladiator Equine equine therapy devices can help you better care for your horse’s hooves, ensuring they remain strong and resilient.
+At Gladiator Equine, we are committed to supporting hoof health and helping your horse perform at its best.

 Internal Structures of the Horse Hoof